neithernut/dr.w.falls/doc/design/Gameplay.md

 than four, the horizontal will have precedence.

-The detection of those tiles will be encapsulated into a function taking a reference to field and returning the set of tiles affected.
+The detection of those tiles will be encapsulated into a function taking a reference to field and returning the set of tiles affected as well as the row's colour.

 ## Discovery of unsupported capsule elements